petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-content-authoring-and-management/building-forms-with-objects.md

 Great!
 You've fully set up the Contact Us page and made it available for Clarity's users.

-Next, you can learn how to create a multi-step form or move to the next lesson to learn about Liferay Client extensions and how you can use them to add styling and functionality to your Liferay instance.
+Next, you can learn how to create a multi-step form or move on to the next lesson to learn about Liferay's capabilities for analytics and personalized user experiences.

 <!--Exercise 19c-->
 ## Exercise: Creating a Multi-Step Form (Bonus)